iepathos/reqs/examples/README.md

 # reqs examples

 We have three projects here with different system requirements and pip dependencies.
-If we want to deploy one to multiple systems, some Ubuntu, some Dnf, some MacOSX then we can use reqs to manage all their dependency installation.
+If we want to deploy one to multiple systems, some Ubuntu, some Fedora, some MacOSX then we can use reqs to manage all their dependency installation.

 All 3 projects on a system can be installed like